bw-hro/TempDir/readme.md

 [![Vcpkg Version](https://img.shields.io/vcpkg/v/TempDir)](https://vcpkg.link/ports/TempDir)

 **TempDir** is a lightweight C++17 library designed to provide an easy-to-use solution for managing temporary directories and files, particularly in unit testing scenarios (e.g., with [Catch2](https://github.com/catchorg/Catch2)).
-Inspired by JUnit's `@TempDir` annotation in the Java ecosystem, **TempDir** simplifies the creation, cleanup, and management of temporary directories in your C++ projects.
+Inspired by JUnit's [`@TempDir`](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/io/TempDir.html) annoation in the Java ecosystem, **TempDir** simplifies the creation, cleanup, and management of temporary directories in your C++ projects.

 The library is implemented as a **single-header file**, making integration easy and comes without additional dependencies.
 The project is licensed under the **MIT License**.